0zack/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-You can easily change the border color in CSS part.
+You can easily change the border color in CSS part like below:
 ```css
 p{border: 3px solid #fe0000;}
 ```